ikawaha/kagome/_examples/db_search/README.md

 ## Details

-In this example, each line of text is inserted into a row of the SQLite3 database, and then the database is searched for the word "人魚" and "人".
+In this example, each line of text is inserted into a row of the SQLite3 database, and then the database is searched for the word "人魚", "人", "北方" and "北".

+When inserting text data into the database, Kagome is used to tokenize the text into words.

-Note that the string tokenized by Kagome, a.k.a.
-"Wakati", is recorded in a separate table for [FTS4](https://www.sqlite.org/fts3.html) (Full-Text-Search) at the same time as the original text.
+The string (or a line) tokenized by Kagome, a.k.a.
+"Wakati", is recorded in a separate table for [FTS4](https://www.sqlite.org/fts3.html) (Full-Text-Search) relative to the original text.

 This allows Unicode text data that is not separated by spaces, such as Japanese, to be searched by FTS.

+Note that it is searching by word and not by character.
+For example "人" doesn't match "人魚".
+Likewise, "北" doesn't match "北方".

+This is due to the fact that the FTS4 module in SQLite3 is designed to search for words, not characters.

 ### Aim of this example